China regulator says 14,684 Teslas recalled for crash risk - NewsBreak

 China regulator says 14,684 Teslas recalled for crash risk

-BEIJING — (AP) — Tesla has recalled 14,684 Model 3s due to a software glitch that could cause collisions, China's market regulator said Friday, in its second recall in the country this month.
+Tesla has recalled 14,684 Model 3s due to a software glitch that could cause collisions, China 's market regulator said Friday, in its second recall in the country this month.

 The State Administration for Market Regulation said the recall affects both imported vehicles and those made in China.